 Call Dr. Greenhalgh Today

 If you would like an implant dentistry consultation to find out more about dental implants.
 Please call 303-988-9060 today and we will be happy to schedule your appointment.
+Or, you can click here to send us a consultation request form, and our staff will get back to you at the earliest!
 Our office serves Denver, Lakewood, all surrounding areas of Colorado.